 Stabilization of the hypersonic boundary layer by finite-amplitude streaks

 Stabilization of two-dimensional disturbances in hypersonic boundary layer flows by finite-amplitude streaks is investigated using nonlinear parabolized stability equations.
-The boundary-layer flows at Mach numbers 4.5 and 6.0 are studied in which both first and second modes are supported.
-The streaks considered here are driven either by the so-called optimal perturbations (Klebanoff-type) or the centrifugal instability (Gortler-type).
-When the streak amplitude is in an appropriate range, i.e., large enough to modulate the laminar boundary layer but low enough to not trigger secondary instability, both first and second modes can effectively be suppressed.
-(C) 2016 AIP Publishing LLC.
+The boundary-layer flows at Mach numbers 4.5 and 6.0 are studied in which both the first-and second modes are supported.
+The streaks considered here are driven either by the so-called optimal perturbations (Klebanoff-type) or the centrifugal instability (Görtler-type).
+When the streak amplitude is in an appropriate range, i.e., large enough to modulate the laminar boundary layer but low enough to not trigger secondary instability, both the first-and second modes can effectively be suppressed.

 Place, publisher, year, edition, pages

 Aerospace engineering, Aviation, Boundary layer flow, Boundary layers, Hypersonic flow, Laminar boundary layer, Nonlinear equations, Stabilization, Centrifugal instability, Finite amplitude, Optimal perturbation, Parabolized stability equations, Secondary instability, Hypersonic boundary layers